 This post is part of a series on Major World Religions.
 East-West’s hope is to equip believers with facts, stats, and tips on engaging people of other religions with the gospel of Jesus Christ.
+Read the last post about what the religiously unaffiliated believe.

 Population Growth Rate: Expected to increase from 13.9 million in 2010 to 16 million in 2050.
 The percentage of the world’s population that is Jewish is expected to stay consistent at 0.2% during this same time period.